patanne/dnsnotify2route53/article.md

 Personally, I have an endless list of things to do.
 This is a project of need, not love.
 What does that mean?
 When it suits my needs I probably won't make many more changes to it.
 This effort took two days.
 I should not complain.

 This project is sloppy.
 I had an idea of what I wanted to do.
-That got wrecked by Route53's concept of consolidating multiple dns records in to a ResourceRecords collection.
-It's not that they are wrong, it's that I've spent over 20 years working with BIND.
+That got wrecked by Route53's concept of consolidating multiple dns records in to a ResourceRecords collection, or a ResourceRecordSet.
+It's not that they are wrong.
+It's part of [RFC 2181](https://datatracker.ietf.org/doc/html/rfc2181).
+It's just that I've spent over 20 years working with BIND.
 Every entry is its own record.
-Never mind that there is no concept of record key.
-The DNS_record_container class I created is a shim put in post-design to accomodate Route53's way of doing things.
-If you look at the method aws_changes.patch_multi, it was my last effort at avoiding the need to use the shim.
-It didn't work.
-If I rewrote this with their design in mind the code would work the same way but look a lot nicer.
+It thinks records, not record sets.
+The DNS_zone_resource_set class I created is a shim put in post-design to accomodate record sets.
+If I rewrote this with the record set design in mind (using dnspyton's axfr.iterate_rdatasets rather than axfr.iterate_rdatas) the code would work the same way but look a lot nicer.

 There is no documentation, no exception handling, no tests.
 Like I said, I have no time.
 Maybe I will change that.